 With all the draw and redraw possibilities, the gaps between starting hands in terms if their strength are far less than those in Hold'em.
 That being the case, the question arises of whether or not you should raise pre-flop with a top starting hand.

 The reasons to raise or not to raise in Omaha are identical to those in Hold'em.
 You raise for isolation, information and increased pot size with the most equity.
 As all serious gamblers know, you want to get your money in when you have an edge, regardless of how strong the edge is.
 Being a 3-2 favorite makes this a favorable situation to increase the pot size.
 As in Hold'em, if you only raise the very best hands your play will become predictable.
-Mixing it up in Omaha is just as crucial.
+Mixing it up and knowing how and When to change gears in Poker is just as crucial.

-Which Hands Should You Raise With in PLO?
+Which Hands Should You Raise With in PLO Poker?

 For beginners a good pre-flop raising strategy is to raise only with any of the top 30 PLO starting hands -- all of which have at least two to a suit.
 Once you want to start opening up your game a bit you can mix in any four cards in a row that are double-suited with cards, six or higher, and all single- and double-suited A-K-x-x with at least one x-card, ten or higher.